Close

 My role

-This design system is one that I fully built and owned.
-As part of a transition to unify all device design systems in Figma, I rebuilt the system from scratch from it’s original home in InVision, including all styles, components, patterns, and templates.
-Like all Amazon systems, Fire TV was built using atomic principles, and included extensive use of Figma’s advanced features, such as variables, modes, component properties, nested instances.
+The Fire TV design system is one that I fully built and owned.
+As part of a transition to unify all device design systems in Figma, I rebuilt the system from scratch from its original home in InVision, including foundations, components, patterns, and templates.
+Like all Amazon systems, Fire TV utilizes advanced Figma features, such as variables, modes, component properties, and nested instances.

 Components and templates